jankae/VNA/README.md

 * Low sweep speed: Especially with averaging enabled, a sweep can take a few minutes
 * Ports are not 50 Ohm terminated, see also discussion [here](https://www.eevblog.com/forum/rf-microwave/pocketvna-any-idea-what-its-like/msg1220143/#msg1220143)

 There already are some other DIY VNA projects online, especially [these](https://hforsten.com/cheap-homemade-30-mhz-6-ghz-vector-network-analyzer.html) [two](http://www.yl3akb.lv/content/vna_v2/vna_v2.php) served as inspiration.
+Especially the first link also explains some general concepts of a VNA, what it is used for, how it works and some compromises when choosing a hardware architecture.

 ## Design goals
 * 1MHz to 6GHz usable frequency range.
 Both limits are essentially set by the specs of affordable RF ICs.